karlnapf/shogun-wiki/New-parameters-framework-and-plugins.md

 Plugins
 =======

 The parameters thing enables us to implement plugins seamlessly because we don't have to export all class interfaces explicitly.
+Advantages of plugins are:

+* No need to recompile whole Shogun when you develop some other implementation
+* Base shogun would have no dependencies on some crazy libraries so we can easily install it to any platform.
+Plugins would bother with concrete libraries and we get
+* We can have 'frozen' implementation of base shogun that actually could be installed and never touched again.
+Plugins could change arbitrary
+* Scientists could use Shogun again as they don't have to bother with compiling base shogun

 In Python (and any other swig-supported language) it would look like (remember `CKernel` was chosen to be a *base class* of shogun, so we provide it in the interface):